lihuiat/x402chainpay/README copy.md

 # x402 Browser Wallet Payment Template

 > 🛠️ **A starter template for building payment-enabled applications with x402**
+>
+> ⚠️ *Note:* The official x402 SDK doesn't yet support Monad Testnet.
+This fork runs in a **simulated payment mode** so you can still prototype the wallet + UX flow while records are stored in memory.

 This is a simplified scaffolding project demonstrating [x402 payment protocol](https://x402.org) integration with browser wallet support.
 Use this as a foundation to build your own micropayment-enabled services, SaaS applications, or any project that needs frictionless web payments.